Robby (film): Critical response

 Upon its initial release, Robby received widely positive reviews from critics.
-Bob Salmaggi, of WINS, New York, called the film "Enchanting!...a heartwarming masterpiece."
+Bob Salmaggi, of WINS, New York, called the film "Enchanting! ... a heartwarming masterpiece."
 Howard Thompson of The New York Times called it "a genteel little drama, purposeful in content, perceptive in tone."
-Com-Collegiate News called Robby "Among the best movies of the year!...a thoughtful, artistic parable that is both heartwarming and timeless."
+Com-Collegiate News called Robby "Among the best movies of the year! ... a thoughtful, artistic parable that is both heartwarming and timeless."

 In addition, both actors Raum and Siani received praise for their performances in the film.
 Variety said "Warren Raum as Robby and Ryp Siani as Friday could put precocious Hollywood child actors to shame!"
 Com-Collegiate News said "Robby is played very well by young Warren Raum, and Ryp Siani displays some of the best acting a child has ever done on the screen!"
-Bob Salmaggi called Warren Raum "a little charmer as Robby, and Ryp Siani...absolutely perfect as Friday."
+Bob Salmaggi called Warren Raum "a little charmer as Robby, and Ryp Siani ... absolutely perfect as Friday."

 Book adaptation

 After the film's release, Robby was adapted into a children's book by writer/director Ralph C. Bluemke.
 This adaptation featured additional story details which were not present or in some cases fully developed in the final film.
-It was illustrated with black-and-white film stills (many of them originally taken in color) as well as behind-the-scenes photographs showing the film's cast and crew, most of which were taken during the filming of the nude swimming scenes and the ending.
+It was illustrated with black-and-white film stills as well as behind-the-scenes photographs showing the film's cast and crew, most of which were taken during the filming of the nude swimming scenes and the ending.
 The entire text of the book, along with the stills, as well as an extensive 1978 interview with Ralph C. Bluemke detailing the film's development, casting, release and distribution as well as the importance of nudity within the story, is included as a bonus feature on the 2001 DVD release from Award Films International.